poiyomi/PoiyomiDocs/docs/download/download.md

 1. Join the [Poiyomi Discord Server](https://discord.gg/poiyomi) and download the latest `.unitypackage` posted in `#free-shader` channel.
     - OR you can download a stable, but likely outdated version of Poiyomi Toon Shader from either [GitHub <FAIcon icon="fa-solid fa-square-arrow-up-right"/>](https://github.com/poiyomi/PoiyomiToonShader/releases/latest) or [BOOTH <FAIcon icon="fa-solid fa-square-arrow-up-right"/>](https://poiyomi.booth.pm/items/4841309).
+    - Make sure the file you download is a `.unitypackage` file, NOT a `.zip`!!
-2. Import the Unity Package into your Unity Project from the Menu Bar via `Assets > Import Package > Custom Package`.
+2. Import the Unity Package into your Unity Project from the Menu Bar via `Assets > Import Package > Custom Package` or by Drag & Dropping the file from your File Explorer directly into your Project's Assets folder.
 3. Click `Import` when prompted.
+   - *If you instead see a warning from another plugin claiming it's "already installed" then it's highly likely the Avatar Creator already included Poiyomi Shaders (which is bad practice).
+If this is the case, follow the [Updating Instructions](#updating-the-shader-unity-package) below instead.*
 4. Done!
 Enjoy using Poiyomi Shaders.

-If you are encountering an issue where the shader cannot be imported due to a script telling you "it already exists in the project," please follow the steps below.

 ### Updating the Shader Unity Package

 When replacing or upgrading versions, you must do the following:
 1. Delete the `Assets/_PoiyomiShaders` folder in your Project. **DO NOT SKIP THIS STEP!**
-   - *Sometimes, Avatar Creators may attempt to hide the folder elsewhere in the project.
+   - *Sometimes, Avatar Creators may attempt to hide the folder elsewhere in the project (which is bad practice).
 If this is the case, make sure you delete it!*
-2. Import the newest Unity Package into your Project from the Menu Bar via `Assets > Import Package > Custom Package`.
+2. Import the newest Unity Package into your Project from the Menu Bar via `Assets > Import Package > Custom Package` or by Drag & Dropping the file from your File Explorer directly into your Project's Assets folder.
 3. Click `Import` when prompted.
 4. Done!
 You are now on the latest version.